hartmantis/kitchen-localhost/README.md

 A Test Kitchen Driver for when you just want to run Chef on localhost.

 I swear, there's a reason this driver exists!

-Sometimes there are cases where you want to run Test Kitchen against your CI build server (e.g. using Travis CI's Objective-C build environments to do OS X cookbook testing).
-This driver allows you to do everything from Kitchen instead of separately shelling out for that one special platform.
+TravisCI has a wonderful OS X build environment and AppVeyor a Windows one.
+This driver allows you to use either as a test environment--having the platform under test be the one running Test Kitchen, rather than a remote cloud server--all while keeping the same Kitchen settings, behavior, and log output you're used to.

 Requirements
 ------------